 First, let’s take a look at their plans:

 The master bathroom is tiny, as you can see.
-The plan is to pretty much gut it, replacing the pedestal sink with a sink & vanity combo and the wallpaper with a new pattern, adding wainscoting to the lower half of the walls as well.
+The plan is to pretty much gut it, replacing the pedestal sink with ADA bathroom sink and the wallpaper with a new pattern, adding wainscoting to the lower half of the walls as well.

-They’ll also be replacing all of the fixtures plus the flooring, lighting and the mirror.
+They’ll also be replacing all of the fixtures plus the flooring, lighting, and mirror.

 The stand-up shower to the right has seen better days, so they’ll be replacing the floor and installing new vinyl walls around it.